Mac OS 8: Copland

 Starting in 1988, Apple's next-generation operating system, which it originally envisioned to be "System 8" was codenamed Copland.
 It was announced in March 1994 alongside the introduction of the first PowerPC Macs.
 Apple intended Copland as a fully modern system, including native PowerPC code, intelligent agents, a microkernel, a customizable interface named Appearance Manager, a hardware abstraction layer, and a relational database integrated into the Finder.
 Copland was to be followed by Gershwin, which promised memory protection spaces and full preemptive multitasking.
 The system was intended to be a full rewrite of the Mac OS, and Apple hoped to beat Microsoft Windows 95 to market with a development cycle of only one year.

 The Copland development was hampered by many missed deadlines.
 The release date was first pushed back to the end of 1995, then to mid-1996, late 1996, and finally to the end of 1997.
 With a dedicated team of 500 software engineers and an annual budget of $250 million, Apple executives began to grow impatient with the project continually falling behind schedule.
 In August 1996, Apple chief technology officer Ellen Hancock froze development of Copland and Apple began a search for an operating system developed outside the company.
-This ultimately led to Apple buying NeXT and developing Rhapsody which would eventually evolve into Mac OS X in 2001 (now named macOS).
+This ultimately led to Apple buying NeXT and developing Rhapsody, which would eventually evolve into Mac OS X in 2001 (now named macOS).

 At the Worldwide Developers Conference in January 1997, Apple chief executive officer (CEO) Gil Amelio announced that, rather than release Copland as one monolithic release, Copland features would be phased into the Mac OS following a six-month release cycle.
 These updates began with Mac OS 7.6, released during WWDC.
 Mac OS 8.0, released six months later, continued to integrate Copland technologies into the Mac OS.

 Mac OS 8.0

 Developed with the codename "Tempo", Mac OS 8.0 was announced on July 22, 1997, and released on July 26.
-The early beta releases of the product which were circulated to developers and Apple internal audiences, were branded as Mac OS 7.7, superseding the then-current release, Mac OS 7.6.
+The early beta releases of the product that were circulated to developers and Apple internal audiences were branded as Mac OS 7.7, superseding the then-current release, Mac OS 7.6.
 The software was renamed Mac OS 8 before final release.

-Major changes in this version included the Platinum theme, a Finder which was PowerPC-native and multithreaded, and greater customization of the user interface.
+Major changes in this version included the Platinum theme, a Finder that was PowerPC-native and multithreaded, and greater customization of the user interface.

 Other features introduced in Mac OS 8.0 include the following: